ethan-vanheerden/riveting/README.md

 )
 ```

-For testing support, add the RivetingTestSupport package:
+For testing support, add the RivetingTestSupport package _only_ to your test target:

 ```swift
 .testTarget(